poidl/awsroms/README.md

 <img src="postprocess/figures/met.png" width="50%">

 Mean elapsed CPU time for the ROMS "small" benchmark test (benchmark1.in), as function of the number of cores.
-Computations are performed on t2.micro instances of AWS.
+Computations are performed on t2.micro instances of AWS, which have one core ("vCPU") per node.
+The tiling was 1x1, 2x1 and 2x2 for the 1-,2- and 4-core simulation, respectively.
+The tiling chosen for the 4-core simulation is presumably not optimal, given that the domain of the "small" benchmark test is 512x64 points, and thus is much larger in i- than in j-direction (indicating a 4x1 tiling may be preferable).